I’m Victoria Estrella Worch

 Fast forward to today and you will find my writing has taken off.

--BLOG: My blog where I write about my experience of going from 1 to 3 children, and the amazing things Student Affairs professionals do on university and colleges campuses.
-I also like to share tips for transfer students.
+-BLOG: My blog where I write about my experience of going from 1 to 3 children, and the amazing things Student Affairs professionals do on our university, colleges campuses and in the community.

 -PORTFOLIO: My portfolio is the place where I highlight projects from my work, along with my resume, published work, and student testimonials.